tylerpearson/serverless-election-aws/README.md

 ### SQS

 - SQS acts as a queue between a Lambda function triggered by the API Gateway and a Lambda function triggered by messages in the SQS queue.
 This takes advantages of [Lambda's recent integration support for SQS -> Lambda](https://docs.aws.amazon.com/lambda/latest/dg/with-sqs.html).
 More information on how [Lambda scales with SQS is available here](https://docs.aws.amazon.com/en_us/lambda/latest/dg/scaling.html).
-- The queue uses server-side encryption with the KMS CMK.
-This protects against a burst of messages that could overwhelm writes to the DynamoDB table before autoscaling kicks in.
+- The queue protects against a burst of messages that could overwhelm writes to the DynamoDB table before autoscaling kicks in.
+- KMS adds a layer of encryption to the messages.
 - Vote updates on the DynamoDB table are idempotent, so messages can be safely run more than once with no impact.
 - If the Lambda function is not able to process the message successfully after two attempts, the message is passed to the dead letter queue and would be manually reviewed.
 - The message retention period is set at three days, although due to the Lambda integration, the messages will be processed in near real-time.
 For the dead letter queue, the retention period is the maximum seven days.